Discovering Hidden Artisans in Italian Leather

 5 Italian Leather Belt Artisans You Didn’t Know You Needed—Because Your Waist Deserves It Too!

-When most people think of Italian craftsmanship, they envision luxury handbags, customized for suits or extravagant shoes.
+When most people think of Italian craftsmanship, they envision luxury handbags, tailored suits or extravagant shoes.
 But there’s another element that deserves the credit just as much — the Italian leather belt.
 A finely crafted leather belt isn’t merely utilitarian; it’s a statement, a sign of refined taste and — in the case of these craftsmen — a marker of centuries-old craftsmanship.

 Major brands like Gucci and Ferragamo often steal the show, but Italy is home to some amazing, underrated belt-makers who make hand-stitched leather work of art.
-These belts are over accessories, they are works of art.
+These belts are more than accessories, they are works of art.
 Here are five underrated Italian leather belt makers worthy of a spot in your closet.

 1. The Art of Hand-Stitched Perfection — Santoni Pelletteria